 Dogs with glaucoma, high blood pressure, lung or heart disease, or an enlarged prostate shouldn’t take hydroxyzine.
 Dogs with urinary or intestinal obstruction may also have complications.
 Pregnant or nursing dogs should not take the drug, either.

-Make sure your veterinarian is aware of all medical conditions your dog has, as well as any other medications your dog may be taking, as these can react poorly with hydroxyzine.
+Make sure your vet is aware of all medical conditions your dog has, as well as any other medications your dog may be taking, as these can react poorly with hydroxyzine.
 This is especially true with epinephrine or other drugs that depress the central nervous system or cause sedation.

 Has your dog ever taken hydroxyzine?
 Did it work for your dog?
 Then let us know in the comments below!